Click on the links below to access a range of tools and resources that could be used to improve dememtia diagnosis rates in your area:

 We have now introduced this PDF User Guide which has links embedded within it to all of the resources described above.
 Feel free to download the PDF HERE and share across your organisational networks and contacts.

-The estimated diagnosis rate for people with dementia in Yorkshire and Humber was 71.9% at the end of October 2018 this is lower than the North of England regional average (72.7%) but higher than the national average of 67.9%.
+The estimated diagnosis rate for people with dementia in North East and Yorkshire was 66.1% at the end of August 2020, higher than the national average of 63.1% both have now fallen below the ambition of 66.7%.

-Monthly rates at CCG level, STP level and numbers on GP practice dementia registers are now made available at: https://digital.nhs.uk/data-and-information/publications/statistical/recorded-dementia-diagnoses
+Monthly rates at CCG level, STP level and numbers on GP practice dementia registers are now made available at the link below, you can also find recorded Dementia Diagnoses: Prescribing of Anti-psychotic Medication

 Dr Sara Humphrey, GP Clinical Advisor for the Clinical explains why a dianosis of dementia is important.
 Click on the webinar and slides below for more information: